avik-ch/chatstack/server/scripts/README.md

 | diana@example.com | password123 | Diana Design | diana_design |
 | eve@example.com | password123 | Eve Explorer | eve_explorer |

+**Note**: Each user account is created with a unique random salt for enhanced security.
+The passwords are hashed using bcrypt with the user's individual salt.

 ## Test Data Structure

 ### Groups Created: